Alewife matchmaker may soon get some relief

 For the past decade, Young, a retired Department of Environmental Conservation biologist, has spent several days each week from March to May netting thousands of alewives from a pool below the dam, to measure and count the vital baitfish before physically carrying them over Woodhull Dam and into an adjacent pond.
 From there they can travel south as far as Wildwood Lake, less than a mile away.

-This spring is expected to mark the last time Young, 73, of Ridge, will need to help these fish along their effort.
+This spring is expected to mark the last time Young, 73, of Ridge, will need to give an assist to these fish.
 The state DEC and Suffolk County, working with the Peconic Estuary Program, have approved and funded a $400,000 plan to build the fish ladder at a northern section of Cranberry Bog Preserve.
 It will allow the fish to reach the spawning grounds on their own.
 "This should be the last herring toss over the dam," Young said.

-Despite the impediment of Woodhull Dam, Young said the alewife population was thriving.
+Despite the impediment of Woodhull Dam, Young said the alewife population is thriving.

 “This is the best run I’ve seen since 2010,” said Young, who has worked with alewives in the Peconic River for 20 years.
 This year, he estimates, 50,000 to 80,000 came to the pool below the dam to spawn.
 Some will spawn in the pool, he said, and his efforts catalogued some 1,200 fish, and moved across about 4,000 this year.

-Sarah Schaefer, environmental analyst for Suffolk Country and Peconic Estuary Program Coordinator, said augmenting the Woodhull dam with a fish ladder is one of several remaining projects aimed at removing impediments to spawning alewives that have helped the species flourish.
+Sarah Schaefer, environmental analyst for Suffolk Country and Peconic Estuary Program Coordinator, said augmenting the Woodhull dam with a fish ladder is one of several remaining projects aimed at removing impediments to spawning alewives and help the species flourish.

 Another project will involve clearing impediments in and around the Upper Mills Dam, across from the Snowflake Ice Cream shop in Riverhead and another at the Forge Road Dam.

-“It’s taken years, decades almost to get where we are now,” she said.
+“It’s taken years, decades almost, to get where we are now,” Schaefer said.

 Comments